 Mentoring Resources and Best Practices

 Duke University is committed to supporting our scholar-teachers at every phase of the career span.
-Our expectation is that every faculty member will strive to produce excellence through their research, teaching and service and success to their full potential.
+Our expectation is that every faculty member will strive to produce excellence through their research, teaching and service, and succeed to their fullest potential.

 Leadership development for faculty is also stressed.
 While leadership training in the past was reserved for faculty in formal leadership positions, today’s expansive view of leadership skills—the ability to collaborate, convene and inspire; to elicit candid feedback; to listen broadly and gain wide input before making decisions—considerably expands the pool of faculty that would gain from leadership education.
 Moreover, this capacious view of leadership dovetails nicely with Duke’s emerging emphases on communities and collaborative research.